FOR FILMMAKERS WITH EXTRAORDINARY STORIES TO TELL, 3311 PRODUCTIONS IS A COMPANY OF FILM LOVERS WHO TAKE MOVIEMAKING SERIOUSLY—NOT OURSELVES.

 Mark co-founded 3311 in 2011, and oversees the financing and project selection of the company along with Ross Jacobson.
 3311 allows Mark to merge his longstanding passion for film with his investment knowledge.

-He currently serves on the board of The San Francisco Zoo and The National Pastime Museum and lives in San Francisco with his wife and three children, all of whom root for the Giants.
+He currently serves on the board of The San Francisco Zoo and The National Pastime Museum and lives in San Francisco with his three children, all of whom root for the Giants.

 Jen serves as President and oversees the production of 3311's films.